ThisIsKRK/gatsby-starter-netlify-cms/src/content/blog/the-gofloaters-list-to-coworking–in-hsr-layout/index.md

 <!--StartFragment-->

-The Hosur–Sarjapur Road Layout is a popular area to live and work from in bengaluru.
+The Hosur–Sarjapur Road Layout is a popular area to live and work from in Bangalore.
 It’s close to the IT parks, and being a suburb of the city rents are comparatively more affordable, so plenty of folks choose to live here and it has become the destination of choice for startups and small businesses

 On the other hand, HSR layout comes with its fair share of problems as well.
 The area is filled with offices, apartments, hotels, and restaurants—which makes finding parking spots a nightmare.
-You know the horror stories you hear about traffic in bengaluru?
+You know the horror stories you hear about traffic in Bangalore?
 Where people are stuck on the road for hours during their work commute, this is the area where a lot of that happens.
 Oh, and the potholed streets don’t help.
 So, if you live in the area you definitely want to stay close to home when it comes to finding a space to work.

 ### Coworking cafés